Net Tax Rate Method

 Advantages of the net tax rate method

 • Reduced settlement frequency: Businesses who use the net tax rate method only need to settle their VAT liability twice a year as opposed to every quarter.
+However, as of 2025, all businesses with a taxable turnover below CHF 5.005 million may request for annual VAT reporting.

 • Simplified calculation: The net tax rate method simplifies the VAT calculation process, making it more straightforward for businesses with limited resources or complex transactions.
 Input tax need not to be calculated because it does not get deducted from the tax liability.